 One of the greatest benefits to donating eggs at a frozen egg bank, is that you’re in charge of the schedule.
 You don’t have to wait to be matched with a recipient, or wait for your menstrual cycle to be paired with hers.
 This gives you the ability to plan ahead when it comes to donating your eggs.
 You can schedule the process for a slow time at work, or a break between classes.
 You’ll be able to work with your coordinator to plot out the optimal time for you.

-We offer convenient clinic locations around the country that make it easy for you to donate eggs without traveling out of your way.
-That’s another benefit that comes with frozen egg banks: your eggs can be shipped to a patient in need around the country, no matter where you donate.
+We offer convenient clinic locations around the country that make it easy for you to donate eggs.
+Through our travel program, candidates from other locations may also be eligible to donate.
+That’s another benefit that comes with donating with Fairfax EggBank: your eggs can be shipped to a patient in need around the country, no matter where you donate.

 Cut yourself a little slack during this time, and try not to pack your schedule too tightly.
 Appointments may be rescheduled, or an extra monitoring appointment might be needed.
 By planning ahead, you can choose times that will let you have a more flexible schedule during this important time.
 Not having to worry about work deadlines or finals will mean less stress for you.